-- DVD-ROM: This DVD can be used on a Macintosh or a Windows computer as well as in a set-top DVD player if it contains valid DVD-Video content.
-See Making a DVD-ROM Disc on page 72. - Custom Hybrid: This disc can be used either on a Macintosh or a Windows computer, and offers powerful layout customization for professionals.
-See Making a Custom Hybrid Disc on page 73. - Mac Volume: This disc can be used only on a Macintosh computer and requires a valid volume file as a data source.
-See Making a Mac Volume Disc on page 75.
+- DVD-ROM (UDF): This DVD can be used on a Macintosh or a Windows computer as well as in a set-top DVD player if it contains valid DVD-Video content.
+See Making a DVD-ROM (UDF) Disc on page 74. - ISO 9660: This disc uses a standard file system so that discs can be used with a wide range of operating systems, including Macintosh, Windows or many Unix-based systems.
+See Making an ISO 9660 Disc on page 75.

-Photo Disc: This disc can be used on either a Macintosh or a Windows computer, and allows you to archive and share your photos.
+- Photo Disc: This disc can be used on either a Macintosh or a Windows computer, and allows you to archive and share your photos.
 It preserves full-quality images, and on a Mac allows you to view full screen slideshows or import directly into your iPhoto library without the installation of additional software.
-See Making a Photo Disc on page 77.
+See Making a Photo Disc on page 76. - Roxio Secure Burn: This options lets you use the Roxio® Secure BurnTM application to encrypt data and burn it to a disc or copy it to a USB storage device.
+See